ReCodeAgent: A Multi-agent Workflow for Language-Agnostic Translation and Validation of Large-Scale Repositories: Introduction

 \item \textbf{Dichotomy of Test Translation.} Translating first and validating next approach simply does not work for large-scale repository-level translation because of long call chains and test coupling effect~\cite{ibrahimzada2025alphatrans}.
+In \alphatrans, each test averages $3$ direct callees and $27$ executed methods, so one buggy callee blocks validating the rest~\cite{ibrahimzada2025alphatrans}.
 Such systems mostly use existing developer-written tests to validate functional equivalence, either through test translation and execution or language interoperability.
 Given that language interoperability may not exist for arbitrary PL pairs, a PL-agnostic approach may operate on test translation (of existing tests) and additional test generation.
-Code generation and validation, in general, are two conflicting objectives that should not be performed by one agent~\cite{lin_learning_2025,mcaleese_llm_2024,huang_agentcoder_2023,qian_chatdev_2024,dong_self-collaboration_2024,islam_mapcoder_2024}; Otherwise, the agent may modify the test rather than incorrect code translation to success, e.g., by removing or relaxing assertions.
+Code generation and validation, in general, are two conflicting objectives that should not be performed by one agent~\cite{lin2025learning,mcaleese_llm_2024,huang_agentcoder_2023,qian_chatdev_2024,dong_self-collaboration_2024,islam_mapcoder_2024}; e.g., co-generating code and tests biases the tests~\cite{huang_agentcoder_2023}.
+Otherwise, the agent may modify the test rather than fix the incorrect code, e.g., by removing or relaxing assertions---\citet{ahmed2025cure} reports $21.8\%$--$33.0\%$ passing tests generated but fail golden tests in SWE-bench.
 At the same time, test translation in a real-world setting is known to be even more challenging than code translation~\cite{abid2024gluetest,pan2024lost}, requiring the code as context to understand the structure of complex objects.
 As a result, a naive separation of agents, one for translation and one for validation, may not work.